 Tofino is one of the best beaches on the West Coast.
 Unique geography allows visitors to walk out to Frank Island at low tide with numerous tide pools to explore.
 The sand spit reaching out to the island separates the beach into two uniquely beautiful sections.

 The boardwalk promenade high above the Saint Lawrence River provides historic vistas of Quebec that remind one of provincial France.
 The romance of a stroll along the high boardwalk is intensified by the backdrop of the Chateau Frontenac.

 The Okanagan Valley in British Columbia is one of the warmest areas in Canada and is anchored by Okanagan Lake with its sandy beaches for those hot summer days.
 Wineries and orchards are set against a backdrop of rising cliffs and forested bluffs.
 Dry landscapes fill the lower elevations and provide sharp contrasts.

 6. Cape Enrage

 Cape Enrage is home to grand vistas.
 The lighthouse on the bluff of the cape stands like a sentinel eternally watching the sea.
 The tides of the Bay of Fundy lying below are among the most extreme in the world.
-You can view boats stuck high and dry at pier side that are floating along just fine a few hours later.
+You can view boats stuck high and dry at the pier side that is floating along just fine a few hours later.

 5. Lake Louise